Prisma Health Richland Hospital

-Prisma Health Richland Hospital is a hospital in Columbia, South Carolina that is part of Prisma Health.
+Prisma Health Richland Hospital is a tertiary referral hospital and academic center located at 5 Richland Park Medical Dr, Columbia, South Carolina.
+It serves as the sole regional referral center for the Midlands area.

 Prisma Health Richland Hospital was originally established in 1892 as Columbia Hospital and was one of the first hospitals in the city.
 Over the years, with the growth of Columbia and the arrival of Fort Jackson, the hospital expanded.
 It outgrew its original location on Harden St. by the 1960s.
 Later renamed Richland Memorial Hospital, it moved in 1972 to its present location near the intersection of Bull St. and Harden St. Extension.

 Today, Prisma Health Richland Hospital is one of the largest hospitals in the state, with 641 beds, a Level I Trauma Center, Comprehensive Stroke Center and over 20 specialties.
 It is affiliated with the University of South Carolina, training future doctors, nurses and pharmacists.
 It is the regional referral center for the Midlands of South Carolina and is the site of the Carolinas' first Gamma Knife Center.
 The hospital also has a total joint center for hip and knee replacements, an associated cardiovascular care hospital and a freestanding children's hospital.